Viagra is a common treatment for Erectile Dysfunction (ED) in men or AMAB. ED is a very prevalent sexual dysfunction among males.

 According to Drugs.com, PDE-5 inhibitors such as Sildenafil (Viagra) can be used in patients with mild to moderate hepatic failure.

 PDE-5 inhibitors should not be used in patients with severe hepatic failure.
-This is because the body might be unable to process the medication.
+This is because the body might be unable to metabolize the medication.

 Heart disease